Uemura Shōen: Biography

 Shōen was born in Shimogyō-ku, Kyoto, as the second daughter of a tea merchant.
 She was born two months after the death of her father and, thus, grew up with her mother and aunts in an all-female household.
 Her mother's tea shop attracted a refined, cultured clientele for the art of Japanese tea ceremony.
 As a child at age 12 (1887), Shōen drew pictures and exhibited considerable skill at drawing human figures.
 By the age of 15 (1890) she was exhibiting her work and winning awards in official art contests as well as commissioning work for private patrons.
 She became obsessed with the ukiyo-e, Japanese woodblock print, works of Hokusai.
 Her mother supported her decision to pursue an artistic career.
-This was quite unusual for the time, and although Shōen did have successful contemporaries who were female, such as Ito Shoba (1877-1968) and Kajiwara Hisako (1896-1988), women were largely still not part of the Japanese public art scene outside of Tokyo.
+This was quite unusual for the time, and although Shōen did have successful contemporaries who were female, such as Ito Shoba (1877–1968) and Kajiwara Hisako (1896–1988), women were largely still not part of the Japanese public art scene outside of Tokyo.
 Among Japan's wedding traditions, specifically among upper-class unions, brides were gifted a konrei chōdo (bridal furnishing set), usually containing art supplies, such as brushes and paints.
 Provided with the necessary tools, many women pursued painting as an individual and private hobby, out of the public eye and in an amateur setting.
 Due to most women of the time's lack of formal education in the arts, few made a professional career of painting, regardless of how talented they may be.
 However, women living in the company of a professional artist, such as their fathers or husbands, had the resources and guidance to hone their skills in the craft, although few of these women became known for their work as an individual away from their educators.

 Shōen was sent to the Kyoto Prefectural Painting School, where she studied under the Chinese style landscape painter Suzuki Shōnen (1849–1918).
 She also began studying the Kanō school and Sesshū schools styles of painting.
 Suzuki was so impressed that he gave her the first kanji of his own pseudonym of "Shōnen" in recognition of her talent.
 Shōen even allowed her to pursue her desire to paint figurally in his private studio despite the fact that the school's traditional teaching method did not allow students to being figural practice until their later years.
 This was an exceptional breakthrough for the times; however, for a while her reputation was tainted as she was suspected of a liaison with her teacher, which may have been true.
 Soon afterwards she gave birth to an illegitimate son (the future painter Uemura Shōkō), whom she raised as a single mother.
 She later gave birth to a daughter and, likewise, never revealed the name of the father.
+This was in part due to the conservative and traditional nature of Kyoto which already placed pressure on unwed mothers.
+Shōnen himself however later revealed to Shōkō at the age of 14 that he was his father.